• Skip to primary navigation

 pazham pori recipe, ethakka appam step by step recipePin

-Pazham pori, ethakka appam, banana fritters, whatever it is called holds a special place in the cuisine of Kerala.
-It’s a quintessential Malayali snack and you get to buy it in every restaurant, roadside snack cart, train, hostel canteen, college cafe, etc!
-For making the perfect Pazham Pori, you need very ripe bananas (more on the banana used for pazham pori below) as this could really make or break the taste of your pazham pori.
+Pazham pori, ethakka appam, banana fritters, whatever it is called, holds a special place in the cuisine of Kerala.
+It's a quintessential Malayali snack and you get to buy it in every restaurant, roadside snack cart, train, hostel canteen, college cafe, and is also made at home when guests appear and you are looking to serve something fresh and delicious.
+For making the perfect Pazham Pori, you need very ripe bananas (more on the Nendran banana used for pazham pori below) as this could really make or break the taste of your pazham pori.

 Yes, it's deep fried, yes, it's coated in all purpose flour, but Pazham Pori is worth it and I want you to take my word on this.